School, college, university

 You can choose to tell your school, college or university about your HIV status, but you do not have to.
 If you do decide to tell them, they should keep it confidential unless you allow them to share this information.
 Schools are not allowed to treat you negatively, or not give you a place at school because you have HIV.
 You have a right to an education.
 If you do decide to tell them, you should plan this, and we have written some further information here about this.

-When you attend university, you can get disability student allowance, and support from student services during your study, but if you haven’t listed any health conditions on your original UCAS form, it can be more complicated to get these things in place later, so this is something for you to consider when you are thinking about applying.
-For more information on disability student allowance, visit here.
+When you attend university, you could be entitled to Disabled Students Allowances (DSA), and support from student services during your study, but if you haven’t listed any health conditions on your original UCAS form, it can be more complicated to get these things in place later, so this is something for you to consider when you are applying.
+Speak to your health team about this as well, as they may have some experience of supporting young people through this process.
+Some clinics we have spoken to have said they have good relationships with the local universities and their welfare teams so they already understand about young people living with HIV and the type of support you may require.
+For more information on Disabled Students Allowance, visit here.
 There are some FAQ's relating to support for disabled students from UCAS here.

 The below leaflet produced by NCB has information about your rights, and preparing to go to college/university.